 With so many rewards credit cards to choose from, it can be hard to pick just one.
-The good thing is, you probably don’t have to.
+The good thing is, you don’t have to.
 So, how many credit cards should you have?
-The answer isn’t as straightforward as you might think — it all depends on your financial situation.
+Although Experian found that the average American owns just under 4 credit cards, the answer isn’t as straightforward as you might think — it all depends on your financial situation.
 However, opting for multiple credit cards can have many benefits, as long as you use each card responsibly.

 Three credit card bureaus — Experian, TransUnion, and Equifax — evaluate several factors to determine if you have a good credit score.
 These bureaus look for at least two open “lines of credit,” including credit cards, mortgages, student loans, car loans, and other types of loans, to ensure that you can handle multiple budgeting and payment schedules.

 Your credit score won’t be negatively affected by having too many lines of credit, but having too few lines of credit might be what’s keeping your credit score low.
-Equifax (opens in new tab), for instance, recommends having at least two or three credit cards in addition to other types of credit, like a mortgage.
-And Experian (opens in new tab) found that the average American owns just under 4 credit cards.
+Equifax, for instance, recommends having at least two or three credit cards in addition to other types of credit, like a mortgage.

-When you have a “thin” credit file, with few lines of credit and a short credit history, it makes it more difficult for lenders to know how you’ll manage credit, and you can therefore be seen as a risk.
-So, if you’re looking to bolster your credit file and increase the number of open credit accounts you have, opting for a new card could help - especially if you use the card frugally.
-If you’re a responsible cardholder, adding a new addition to your wallet could prove beneficial to your credit score.
+When you have a “thin” credit file, with few lines of credit and a short credit history, it makes it difficult for lenders to trust you as a borrower.
+Therefore, if you’re looking to bolster your credit file and increase the number of open credit accounts you have, opening a new card could help - especially if you use the card frugally.
+If you’re a responsible cardholder, adding a new addition to your wallet could prove beneficial to your overall credit score.

-Owning multiple credit cards can also boost your credit score by lowering your overall “credit utilization.”
-Credit utilization is how much you owe compared to your overall credit limit across accounts, affecting 30% of your credit score.
-As a general rule of thumb, it’s recommended that your credit utilization remains below 30%.
+Another way owning multiple credit cards can also boost your credit score is by lowering your credit utilization ratio.
+Credit utilization is the total amount you owe across accounts compared to your overall credit limit, and it affects 30% of your credit score.
+As a general rule of thumb, it’s recommended that your credit utilization remain below 30%.
 If you have few lines of credit, you may find it difficult to keep your utilization low.

 By opening a new credit card, you’ll be able to increase your overall credit limit — the amount you’ve spent in proportion to this amount will be lowered, as long as you don’t rack up a balance right away.

-While opening multiple credit cards can be beneficial to your credit score, it can negatively affect your score if you don’t use the cards responsibly.
-Having too many open lines of credit could be a bad thing for some cardholders.
-You may find it hard to juggle multiple payment due dates and rewards structures or be tempted to overspend, all of which are bad for your overall credit score.
+While owning multiple credit cards can be beneficial to your credit score, it can also negatively affect your score if you don’t use those cards responsibly.
+Having too many open lines of credit can prove difficult for some cardholders — you may find it hard to juggle multiple payment due dates and rewards structures or be tempted to overspend, all of which are bad for your overall credit score.

-If you think you may be tempted to spend too much with a higher credit limit, then be wary of opening up another card.
+Opening an additional credit card means more available credit, so if you think you may be tempted to spend too much with a higher credit limit, be wary of opening up another card.
 Payment history is the number one factor affecting your credit score, so if you fail to make even one payment on time, you’ll be hurting your score more than opening that extra card will help.

 Timing and preparation pay off